-We Know Training’s subject matter expert for Danatec Terry Becker points out that some electrical contractors he has worked with have thought that they do not need an electrical safety program because they have a policy of not performing energized electrical work.
+Subject matter expert Terry Becker points out that some electrical contractors he has worked with have thought that they do not need an electrical safety program because they have a policy of not performing energized electrical work.
 However, the line between energized and non-energized electrical work is often misunderstood; tasks like checking for a lack of voltage can also be considered energized electrical work.
 Therefore, it’s always important that companies, electrical contractors, and employees ensure due diligence by receiving the proper training certifications and using the appropriate PPE, tools, and equipment for each job.

 The Importance of Electrical Safety